FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Online Stage: Potential Games for Service Scheduling under Human-Machine Coexistence

 \section{Online Stage: Potential Games for Service Scheduling under Human-Machine Coexistence}

 Unlike the offline stage, the online stage aims to cope with \textit{real-time} service requests generated by HUs and MUs.
 In practice, the number and composition of SDs that actually arrive in each trading round may deviate from the offline forecasts.
-As a result, the offline outcome can only reserve a feasible pool of UAVs and service capacities for ESs with heavy resource demands, but it cannot directly determine which SP should serve which SD, at what time, or at what service rate given the real-time state of the system.
-Therefore, in this section we build on the offline contracts and capacity budgets, and design an online service scheduling mechanism that dynamically refines SD–SP associations and resource allocation so as to adapt to the current system state.
+As a result, the offline outcome can only reserve a feasible pool of UAVs and service capacities for ESs with heavy resource demands, but it cannot directly determine which SP should serve which SD, at what time, or at what service rate given the real-time state of the system. { Therefore, we build on the offline contracts, AP routes, and capacity budgets generated before the online service window starts, and design an online SD-side assignment mechanism.
+This dynamically refines SD--SP associations, while the corresponding SP-side served sets, congestion levels, and resource shares are induced by the SD assignment profile, capacity constraints, and weighted processor sharing (WPS)-based sharing rule.
+In particular, we formulate the online PG-BRD as an SD-side assignment game.
+The strategic decision-makers are the online SDs, including HUs and MUs, collected as $\mathcal{U}^{\mathrm{On}}=\{u^{\mathrm{On}}_1,\ldots,u^{\mathrm{On}}_{\mathbbm{j}},\ldots,u^{\mathrm{On}}_{|\mathcal{U}^{\mathrm{On}}|}\}$.
+The SPs, collected as $\mathcal{S}^{\mathrm{On}}=\{s^{\mathrm{On}}_1,\ldots,s^{\mathrm{On}}_{\mathbbm{i}},\ldots,s^{\mathrm{On}}_{|\mathcal{S}^{\mathrm{On}}|}\}$\footnote{The online SP set $\mathcal{S}^{\mathrm{On}}$ contains both native ES service units and UAV-assisted service units made available by the offline ES--AP contracts.
+Specifically, when an AP is contracted to support an ES during the current service window, its deployed UAV resources are treated as additional online SP resources with computing capacity, subcarrier capacity, and coverage determined by the corresponding offline route and contract.}, act as service-side entities that provide computing resources subject to coverage, capacity, and WPS-based sharing rules, but they are not independent best-response players in PG-BRD. }